23 Of The Best Relationship Goals To Nurture Intimacy

 If you balked at the word “maintain” in goal #8, it’s time to put the spice back into your one-on-one time.
 And if there’s not enough of that, now’s the time to make it a priority.

 It’s not just about getting along well for the kids.
-That won’t be enough to keep your marriage relationship strong.
+That won’t be enough to keep your marriage bond strong.

 And whether you’ll admit it or not, you’ll both be miserable if the closest you get to intimacy is giving each other a quick, goodnight peck on the lips.